-1. IT CAN PREVENT OR REVERSE MOST WESTERN DISEASES
+1. EAT PLANTS - IT CAN PREVENT OR REVERSE MOST WESTERN DISEASES

 These include heart disease, type 2 diabetes, high blood pressure, stroke and also, impotence.